ruitaiS/gridBuilder/README.md

 #### Bugs / Unexpected Behavior / User Beware:
 * If you enter a decimal into the grid builder, it will round to the nearest integer without alerting you.
-* The config download code has some strange behavior.
-It works as expected with the default encodings, but I have not extensively tested alternate ones.
-I've noticed that "_" and " " both seem to be encoded to " ", and there may be other weirdness.
+* Config encoding works as expected with the default symbols, but I have not extensively tested alternate ones.
+I did notice that "_" and " " both seem to be encoded to " ", and there may be other weirdness too.
 Use caution.